 When to Use BB Cream

-If you find yourself having a rough skin day, you can use a BB cream.
+If you find yourself having a rough skin day or dealing with bumpy skin, you can use a BB cream.
 It’ll give you the required coverage while letting your skin breathe.

 BB creams can give sheer to medium coverage.